Nriza/fyp/README.md

 2. Make sure the apk file is downloaded using androind and for admin-debug.apk need to dowload in tablet.
 3. When your android ask the permission to intall unknown apps, click allow.
 4. The application is intalled.

+/* How to use Clinic Management System */
+1.